-Based on the data, our math content area is a focus for improvement.
-The sub-populations of Hispanic students are also a focus within the math content area.
-There is not a significant difference in attendance based on sub-population with most averaging attendance in the low 90s.
+Based on the data, our math content area is a focus for improvement as well as science.
+Our special education sub-population, ECD, and EB groups are progressing in both subjects, but higher percentage rates in RLA.
 Campus does not have any dropouts reported.
-The majority of students who are coded as at-risk are due to not achieving, but meets standards on the STAAR assessment.
+Overall, our attendance has decreased by 3% with an increase in chronic absenteeism.
 To support the academic achievement of students in math, the district is Implementing IXL/ST Math and providing professional learning to 3-8 math teachers throughout the school year with two pull-out days as well as the first-semester bi-weekly professional development sessions via zoom for an hour.
 In ELAR, the campus implements summer reading, as well as implementation of Lexia throughout the school year.
 In 8th-grade Social Studies, there has been a continued need to require extra support in classroom material and curriculum resources.
 This data showcases that our work towards supporting all sub pops during intervention using online software programs that meet each student's functional level coupled with face-to-face small group instruction builds a solid foundation for each content area.
-The implementation of an RTI process, HB4545 tutorials, Targeted small groups interventions, and parent meetings with Emergent Bilingual families have also supported the student achievement on our campus STAAR data for the 2021-2022 school year was used to focus on Student Academic Achievement.
+The implementation of an RTI process, HB1416 tutorials, Targeted small groups interventions, and parent meetings with Emergent Bilingual families have also supported the student achievement on our campus STAAR data for the 2023-2024 school year was used to focus on Student Academic Achievement.